FAQ

 Any good screenwriting software can export as “formatted text”.
 Just do this, and import this file into Trelby, which will intelligently parse all the lines, and the screenplay should be able to make in in largely intact.

 If you need such features, you should use the commercial programs.
-The companies behind them have the resources (and the motivation!) to implement and maintain such features.
-We don’t.
+The companies behind them have the resources to implement and maintain such features, we don't.

 Q. When will Mac be a supported platform?